-Hiring an EDI mapping solution company can be helpful in building XML formats that are used by business or trading partners while retaining the investment in EDI infrastructure.
-The first and original form of EDI mapping used customized in-house software that creates a link between EDI and in-house ERP or accounting systems.
+Hiring an EDI mapping solution company can help build XML formats used by businesses or trading partners while retaining the investment in EDI infrastructure.
+The first and original form of EDI mapping used customized in-house software that links EDI and in-house ERP or accounting systems.
 However, this was quite an expensive and complex process.
-Thus, leading to the4 development of economical EDI mapping software.
-Companies adopted it on a large scale to eliminate any manual data entry tasks in the back-end systems.
+Companies adopted it on a large scale to eliminate manual data entry tasks in the back-end systems.

 One of the critical challenges in EDI mapping is the complexity of the process.
 EDI mapping involves converting data from one format to another, which can be complex and time-consuming.
 It requires in-depth knowledge of source and target data formats and expertise in programming languages and data mapping tools.